tractoai/tractorun/README.md

 # 🚜 Tractorun

 `tractorun` is a powerful tool for distributed ML operations on the [Tracto.ai](https://tracto.ai/) platform.
+It helps manage and run workflows across multiple nodes with minimal changes in the user's code.

-Also, `tractorun` can be used to run arbitrary [gang operations](https://en.wikipedia.org/wiki/Gang_scheduling) on the Tracto.ai platform.
+Besides machine learning, tractorun can also run arbitrary [gang operations](https://en.wikipedia.org/wiki/Gang_scheduling) on the Tracto.ai

-TODO:
-1. minimal changes
-2. binds, stderr-reader
-3. torch and jax
-4. example config
-5. example script
+## Core features

+* Simple distributed training setup on JAX and PyTorch with minimal code changes
+* Convenient ways to run and configure: CLI, YAML config, and Python SDK
+* Integration with the Tracto.ai platform

 # Getting started